 • Often Allergen Resistant: Materials like latex, foam, and wool are often used in cooling pillows and resist common allergens.

 • Hot Sleepers: Hot sleepers need cooling bedding to prevent overheating.
 This allows them to sleep comfortably, as temperature and sleep quality are connected.
-A cooling pillow can help draw heat away from the body and provide a cooling surface for hot sleepers.
-A cooling pillow will also wick away sweat.
+A cooling pillow can help draw heat away from the body and wick away sweat, provide a cooling surface.

 • Side Sleepers: Side sleepers need a higher loft pillow to keep the head elevated and neck aligned.
-Many cooling pillows have a higher loft that is suitable for side sleepers.
-Adjustable cooling pillows allow for additional fill and a higher loft.
+Many cooling pillows have a higher loft that’s suitable for side sleepers.
+And adjustable cooling pillows allow for additional fill and a higher loft.

 These kinds of pillows are not well suited for:

-• Stomach Sleepers: Stomach sleepers need a low loft pillow.
-This keeps the neck at a comfortable angle.
-Some cooling pillows are adjustable, but most have a medium to high loft that is less than ideal for stomach sleepers.
-Stomach sleepers often prefer a soft pillow and most cooling pillows are considered medium soft to firm.
+• Stomach Sleepers: Stomach sleepers need a soft, low-loft pillow to keep the neck at a comfortable angle.
+Some cooling pillows are adjustable, but most have a medium to high loft and are medium soft to firm, making them less than ideal for stomach sleepers.

-• Sleepers with Odor Sensitivities: Cooling pillows often use synthetic foams or natural materials that prevent heat retention.
+• Sleepers With Odor Sensitivities: Cooling pillows often use synthetic foams or natural materials like wool and buckwheat that prevent heat retention.
 Synthetic foam tends to off-gas, which causes a chemical smell in the pillow.
 This usually dissipates within a few days, but those who are sensitive to odors may notice it for longer.
-Materials like wool and buckwheat also have a natural odor that may be off-putting to sleepers with odor sensitivities.

 Other Tips for Sleeping Cool

-• Bedding: Using breathable, lightweight bedding prevents heat retention.
+• Bedding: Using breathable, lightweight bedding (bed sheets, comforters, and duvets) prevents heat retention.
 Natural materials like cotton, bamboo, and eucalyptus are ideal.
-These fibers are commonly used in cooling bed sheets, comforters, and duvets.
-Pay attention to thread count and weave to ensure your bedding allows air to circulate.
-A percale weave offers a crisp and cool feel for hot sleepers.
-Avoid heavy fabrics and synthetic materials that are not breathable.
+Pay attention to thread count and weave.
+A percale weave offers a crisp and cool feel for hot sleepers, but heavy fabrics and synthetic materials are not as breathable.

 • Room Temperature: A cool room improves sleep quality.
 The ideal room temperature is around 65 degrees Fahrenheit.
 Set the thermostat in this range, and use a fan to keep air circulating.
 Window shades can act as insulation, keeping hot air out of your room and preventing cool air from escaping.